 This is often inadequate.
 Detailed geometric information is required to prove that the calculations are accurate or conservative for all the sizes not computed.
 VIII-1 UG-101(d)(2) requires that at least 5 burst tests be done covering the range with good spacing of the data points.
 Even if VIII-1 is not your code of construction, do not be surprised if you are required to comply with this.

 It takes a lot of geometric data to prove that the design scales uniformly between the smallest and the largest.
 It can be more practical just to test all sizes.

 6) Burst tests used to justify materials not tested

 UG-101(d)(2) specifies when one material can be used to justify another based on similarities like greater tensile strength + equal P number + same or tougher material grouping – read carefully.
 Typically if a product is available in multiple materials, then multiple burst tests will be required.
 Although it is possible to use code calculations of weak materials to prove the strength of otherwise identical fittings made from stronger materials, this is not allowed in burst testing.

 Alternatives to Burst Testing – the requirements of 6 and 7 above can make it more economical to use methods such as finite element analysis instead of burst testing, even on small parts.

 7) Lastly, the report is occasionally a problem.

 VIII-1 UG-101(b): The report shall include sufficient detail to describe the test, the instrumentation and the methods of calibration used, and the results obtained.

-Also refer to the Alberta requirements listed above.
+Also refer to the useful Alberta requirements form the previous section.